nulltea/kicksware-platform/README.md

 And although there aren't any future plans to make a profit from Kicksware as a real-world sneaker resale shop, this isn't the final stop for this project.

-Kicksware will continue to exist and adopt new technologies as the time pasts as well as stay open source.
+Kicksware will continue to exist and adopt new technologies as the time passes by as well as stay open-source.

 Feel free to contribute your code and ideas.
 Please make sure to read the Contributing Guide before making a pull request.